News & Exhibitions

 “Reach” was accepted to the Annual 50/50 Juried Exhibition at the Queen Gallery in Toronto from August 6th to 18th.

 Society of Canadian Artists chooses “Up North” for 49th Annual International Juried Exhibition

-SCA has chosen “Up North” for its annual juried exhibition, this year to be held at the Paper Mill Gallery in Toronto from September 7th to 18th.
-The Opening is at 7pm on the 7th!
+SCA chose “Up North” for its annual juried exhibition, this year held at the Paper Mill Gallery in Toronto from September 7th to 18th.
+The Opening was at 7pm on the 7th!

 This is the first time Glen Farley has been accepted to an SCA exhibition!